sramteke171/python-oop/readme.md

 allows us to refactor (rewrite) any object, and it should not impact (cause bugs) in other areas of our programs.

+### Inheritance

+Classes can inherit data members and member functions (formal names for "properties" and "methods") from other classes, allowing us to reuse code for related objects while maintaining the flexibility to overwrite these inherited properties/methods as needed.

 ## Code along

 Create a new folder in your `sandbox` called `python-oop`.